I have a confession to make.

 I need to look at their demands for another book as an opportunity to cuddle.
 I need to look at the little messes as just that - little - and opportunities to train them on how to take care of their things.

 I have found a few resources that have helped me to push my attitude in the right direction.
-I have them all downloaded to my phone for quick access during my morning devotional time.
+I have them all saved to my phone for quick access during my morning devotional time.
 (Because being a happier mother is part of following Jesus, I think.)

 - 25 Days to a Happier Home by Alison Wood from Pint Sized Treasures - I wish I could have written this ebook.
 (But Alison is more than qualified being she's the mother of six.)
 It is all the things I know about being a happier mom - say yes more, count your blessings, be kind - but it is much more than that.
 Each chapter shares real, practical tips for how to implement the strategy of the day.
 It's more how to than why you should, and that is super helpful to me and my limited brain power.